Polish Cultural Programme in Japan 2019

-Exhibitions in the Imperial Castle in Kyoto and in a museum in the very heart of Tokyo, prestigious performances in Japan’s largest concert halls, encounters with Polish design and cuisine – these are just some of the events organised by the Adam Mickiewicz Institute in 2019 to celebrate the centenary of establishing diplomatic relations between Poland and Japan.
+Exhibitions in the Imperial Castle in Kyoto and in a museum in the very heart of Tokyo, performances in Japan’s most prestigious concert halls, encounters with Polish design and cuisine – these are just some of the events organised by the Adam Mickiewicz Institute in 2019 to celebrate the centenary of establishing diplomatic relations between Poland and Japan.

-The year 2019, marking the centenary of establishing diplomatic relations between Poland and Japan, is a perfect opportunity to exploit the creative potential of meetings between Polish and Japanese artists.
-In accordance with the concept of ichi-go ichi-e, what we celebrate this year is the joyful energy that is released when we get together.
-We believe that both Japanese and Poles, while experiencing each other's cultures, can also discover something new about themselves.
-There will be something for everyone: a dose of both classics and modernity, tradition and electronics, events ranging from solemn and formal to free and easy.
-Are you ready?
-Here we go!
+The year 2019, marking the centenary of establishing diplomatic relations between Poland and Japan, was a perfect opportunity to exploit the creative potential of meetings between Polish and Japanese artists.
+In accordance with the concept of ichi-go ichi-e, which became the motto of our programme, we celebrated the joyful energy released during our joint activities.
+Both Japanese and Poles, while experiencing each other's cultures, were also able to discover something new about themselves.
+The programme offered something for everyone: a dose of both classics and modernity, tradition and electronics, events ranging from solemn and formal to free and easy.

 Contemporary Art & Design: Let’s Celebrate!

-Our highlight will be a unique exhibition titled Celebration – the first Polish-Japanese joint project in the field of contemporary art on such a large scale.
-Celebration is a group exhibition of 21 recognised Polish and Japanese artists, which will be shown in three instalments: the first one in Kyoto, Japan, followed by shows in Poznań and Szczecin in Poland.
+The highlight of our programme was a unique exhibition titled Celebration – the first Polish-Japanese joint project in the field of contemporary art on such a large scale.
+Celebration was a group exhibition of 21 recognised Polish and Japanese artists, which was shown in three instalments: the first one in Kyoto, Japan, followed by shows in Poznań and Szczecin in Poland.

-The exhibition will be first presented in mid-May in the historic Nijo Castle, Kyoto Art Center and satellite spaces in Kyoto.
-The successive presentations will take place in two Polish cities: Poznań (as the main show of Poznań Art Week) and Szczecin (at TRAFO Center for Contemporary Art).
-The exhibition will be accompanied by an extensive programme of events: performances, concerts, workshops, lectures and screenings of Polish animated films.
+The exhibition was first presented in mid-May 2019 in the historic Nijo Castle, Kyoto Art Center and satellite spaces in Kyoto.
+The successive presentations took place in two Polish cities: Poznań (as the main show of Poznań Art Week) and Szczecin (at TRAFO Center for Contemporary Art).
+The exhibition was accompanied by an extensive programme of events: performances, concerts, workshops, lectures and screenings of Polish animated films.

 Celebration: Polish-Japanese Contemporary Art Exhibition

-Earlier, 2019 Kyotographie International Photography Festival will host an individual exhibition of Polish artist Weronika Gęsicka titled What a Wonderful World.
-In June, the residents of Kyoto will have the opportunity to learn about the history of Polish poster and design at the exhibition held in the Museum of the Kyoto Institute of Technology.
+Earlier, 2019 Kyotographie International Photography Festival hosted an individual exhibition of Polish artist Weronika Gęsicka titled What a Wonderful World.
+In June, the residents of Kyoto had the opportunity to learn about the history of Polish poster and design at the exhibition held in the Museum of the Kyoto Institute of Technology.

-Another highlight of our presentation of contemporary art will be the exhibition held in August in the Tokyo Photographic Art Museum.
-It will feature the achievements of Polish artists in the field of video art.
-The event will be an opportunity to get acquainted with the history of the Polish video art through works of such artists as Ewa Partum or Natalia LL, and with the most interesting representatives of the younger generation: Agnieszka Polska, Karolina Breguła and Honorata Martin.
+Another high point of our presentation of contemporary art was the exhibition Her Own Way held in August in the Tokyo Photographic Art Museum, featuring the achievements of Polish video artists.
+The event was an opportunity to get acquainted with the history of the Polish video art through works of such artists as Ewa Partum or Natalia LL, and with the most interesting representatives of the younger generation: Agnieszka Polska, Karolina Breguła and Honorata Martin.

 Weronika Gęsicka's Exhibition at Kyotographie 2019